 Our go-to cook book around the house is Good Food Great Medicine: A Homemade Cookbook.
 Recipes and ruminations from a medical practice.
 The author is Miles Hassell, MD; he was Carla’s dad’s physician when they moved up here to Portland from the Bay Area.
 We’ve attended some of his local lectures where he provides evidence-based support for the Mediterranean diet.
 We’ve prepared many recipes from this book and it certainly doesn’t taste like “dieting”.
 Olive oil plays a major role in his recipes.

 Our favorites include Granola, which Carla makes every couple of weeks; garlic and mustard vinaigrette, which we put on practically everything, Mexican brown rice with black beans, meat loaf, creamy Thai tomato soup; and Tom Kah Gai, a Thai Chicken soup with coconut milk.
 Other than granola, the dish we make most often is his tomato sauce.
 It has a couple of options and we usually go with the puttanesca style which includes anchovies and kalamata olives.
 Don’t let the anchovies scare you away from this recipe; there only a few and they give a nice depth to the sauce.
 It’s nothing like having anchovies on your pizza.
-You can find my recipe for it here; I made it this week with the capers which are optional; they can be left out and you’ll still have a great sauce.
-I also made it with 1 14 ounce can of crushed tomatoes and 1 diced.
+You can find a recipe for it here; I made it this week with the capers which are optional; they can be left out and you’ll still have a great sauce.
+I also chose the option of using one 14 ounce can of crushed tomatoes and one of diced.
 I was going for a nice chunky sauce.

 Finally, this is no hours-long simmering recipe.
 I made it from start to end in about 90 minutes and that includes a ridiculous amount of time posing the elements for my pictures, and getting all my mis-en-place organized before starting to cook so I could get comprehensive pictures